AritaZ-hang/MW3/README.md

 # MW3
-This is the code repository for the bioinformatical analyses used in MW3 project.
+This is the code repository for the bioinformatic analyses used in MW3 project.
-TODO: Files will be organized into seperate folders.
+To-do: Files will be organized into separate folders.
 ## To merge beads
 Pipeline are adapted from bap2.
 1. Jaccard_pipeline.R